 Consistency in the format of energy content information has no effect on consumers' ability to rank different types of alcoholic beverages by their energy content.

 However, consumers perceive this to be an easier task when the format of the energy content information is presented in a consistent format across different types of alcoholic beverages (as opposed to in an inconsistent format).
-This effect on consumers' perceived ease of use is small.

 Contents